lucasjellema/speakerpool-app/architecture.md

         // Check if we have a deltas folder specified if (deltasFolderPAR) {
-            // Attempt to load the delta file for speaker ID 7215612 try {
+            // Attempt to load the delta file for the speaker ID from the URL parameter try {
+                // Use the speaker ID from the URL parameter, or default to a fallback const deltaFileName = speakerIdPAR ? `${speakerIdPAR}.json` : 'speaker-delta.json';
-                const deltaUrl = `${deltasFolderPAR}7215612.json`;
+                const deltaUrl = `${deltasFolderPAR}${deltaFileName}`;
                 const deltaResponse = await fetch(deltaUrl);

                 if (deltaResponse.ok) {
                     const deltaData = await deltaResponse.json();

+                    // Check if the delta file contains an empty JSON object const isEmptyObject = Object.keys(deltaData).length === 0;

+                    if (isEmptyObject) {
+                        console.log('Delta file contains an empty JSON object, skipping processing');
+                    }
-                    // Apply the delta to the speaker data if (deltaData && deltaData.id) {
+                    // Apply the delta to the speaker data if it's not empty and has an ID else if (deltaData && deltaData.id) {
                         const speakerIndex = speakerData.findIndex(speaker => speaker.id === deltaData.id);
                         if (speakerIndex !== -1) {
                             speakerData[speakerIndex] = deltaData;